EmreDincoglu/MangaDeck/README MangaDeck control setup.txt

 cover the entire screen, this is obviously optional since it slightly distorts the image but it also covers the entire screen.

-Optional: screen shot functionality under shortcuts click on spectacle and then click on Capture entire desktop, then click on the custom shortcut box like before and hold the same three linebutton while hitting the left bumper this is how you can take a screen shot.
-Everytime you take a screen shot there is a popup but there is a way to stop that but Imma be honest I forgot how and idk how to bring the popup back to re create the solution so just ask me to help u

-that should be it if u have any questions u can just msg me duh u know me. steam://controllerconfig/413080/3173200916
+that should be it if u have any questions u can just msg me duh u know me.